 Waterloo Miniature Medals

-The origin of miniature Waterloo Medals and other types of miniature orders and medals worn by British Military and Naval personnel is not well recorded.
-Therefore, any speculation as to the history of the origins of miniatures within the British Empire is the result of piecing together bits and pieces about what we do know about this fascinating aspect of Waterloo Medal numismatics.
+The origin of miniature Waterloo Medals and other types of miniature orders and medals worn by British military and naval personnel is not well recorded.
+Therefore, any speculation as to the history of the origins of miniatures within the British Empire is the result of piecing together bits and pieces that we do know about this fascinating aspect of Waterloo Medal numismatics.